Singer Wealth Advisors Vision Quest Process

-The vast majority of stock based investments like Exchange Traded Funds (ETF's), Mutual Funds and separately managed accounts of individual stocks use what's known as a long term "buy and hold" strategy.
-These strategies will occasionally buy and sell underlying stocks in order to try to overweight stocks that that are believed to be undervalued and underweight stocks believed to be overvalued, in an attempt to create excess return or "Alpha".
+Most stock-based investments like Exchange Traded Funds (ETF's), Mutual Funds, and separately managed accounts of individual stocks use what's known as a long-term "buy and hold" strategy.
+Although many retail investors lack the discipline to hold especially during times of increased volatility.
+These strategies will occasionally buy and sell underlying stocks in an attempt to overweight stocks that that are believed to be undervalued and underweight stocks believed to be overvalued, in an attempt to create excess return or "Alpha".
 However, these strategies generally remain fully invested at all times.
 The attempt to buy the "best" stocks are often futile, as numerous studies show that most mutual funds do not beat their benchmarks in any given time period and especially over long periods of time.
-In any case the traditional investment approach anticipates being invested when the markets are both plummeting and increasing sharply in value.
-Disciplined and patient investors will generally be rewarded with returns that track the long term returns of equities.
+In any case, the traditional investment approach anticipates being invested when the markets are both plummeting and increasing sharply in value.
+Disciplined and patient investors will generally be rewarded with returns that track the long-term returns of equities.

 Unlike the traditional buy and hold approach, tactical managers attempt to buy and sell to capture short-term to mid-term price movements and sometimes they make trades that can potentially make money during down markets.
 Instead of making decisions based on the long-term fundamentals of a basket of publicly traded stocks or based on an overall index, the tactical managers utilize technical analysis to track and predict the short-term movement of major stock indexes.
 This type of investment management may be invested long or short or remain safely in cash until such time as the analysis identifies a "high probability" trade.
 Trades may last as little as one day or last several weeks.